 We are committed to clean fuels and we have made investments in SAPREF to locally produce 50 ppm Diesel (D50) as well as Very Low Sulphur Fuel Oil (VLSFO).

 bp is committed to investing in the communities where we operate and believe in these communities meaningfully.
 This has led to a firm understanding of local needs to support the sustainability of local communities.
 The overall aim is to achieve sustainable socio-economic development for all beneficiaries with the belief that this will positively impact the business itself.

-We are committed to conducting our business in an ethical, transparent way, in line with our values and Code of Conduct.
-We expect our employees to treat other with respect, fairness and dignity.
-Our Code of Conduct sets clear expectations for how we work at bp.
+We are committed to conducting our business in an ethical, transparent way, in line with our values and code of conduct.
+We expect our employees to treat others with respect, fairness and dignity.
+Our code of conduct sets clear expectations for how we work at bp.
 It applies to all employees and members of the board.
 We also expect our contractors and their employees to act in a way that is consistent with our code.
 If those expectations are not met, we take appropriate action.